MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 You can crate an echo bot from the templates, as described in the quickstarts ([**C#**](../dotnet/bot-builder-dotnet-sdk-quickstart.md), [**JavaScript**](../javascript/bot-builder-javascript-quickstart.md), or [**Python**](../python/bot-builder-python-quickstart.md)), or you can copy an echo bot from the [Microsoft/BotBuilder-Samples](https://github.com/Microsoft/BotBuilder-Samples) repository.

+The C# and JavaScript templates have built-in support for streaming connections.
+This article does cover streaming features.
+For information about streaming connections, see how to [connect a bot to Direct Line Speech](../bot-service-channel-connect-directlinespeech.md).

 ## Prerequisites

 - Knowledge of [bot basics](bot-builder-basics.md).